wolpert/svarm/docs/Design.md

 directly to the other nodes and does not go through the proxies.
 It can manage this transfer in an async fashion.
 Data nodes are self-preserving and thus maintains their own system limits.
 They can reject work if its resources are full, informing the control plane to redistribute the workload.
+Ideally, nodes monitor their rate of change and when the rate is such that the system resources will be depleted, notifies the control plane of the doom.

 Functionally, the data nodes can operate independently of all other components.
 But when a data node is added to a control node, it becomes available for a greater part of the system.
 Each data node can respond to the core API requirements.
-There will be multiple table models available, including ones that provide the same or similar features as DynamoDB allowing for high-cardinality workloads.
+There will be multiple table models available, each designed to operate with high-cardinality workloads.

 V1 tables look like this:

 - ID: Indexed, first part of the primary composite key.
 This is the unique tenantResource
 - C_COL:  Indexed, second part of the primary composite key.
-- HASH: The hash value of the RID_ID for mgmt.
+- HASH: The hash value of the ID for mgmt.
 - C_DATA_TYPE: Enum, either String or Integer.
 - C_DATA: Nullable String.